All Episodes

 Okay.

-That was like the most we ever had, and then it varied from year to year.
+That was like the most we ever had.

-So like we started out with like 10 and then as it went up 14, 16, 20, and then 25, and then it kind of slowed down like came down from there.
+So like we started out with like 10 and then as it went up 14, 16, 20, and then 25.

-But yeah, like first that's where I went to school, first through eighth grade, and everyone's sitting in the same room, and then we have classes too.
+But yeah, like first, that's where I went to school, first through eighth grade, and everyone's sitting in the same room.

 Is it pretty cool?

-Some like to go from eighth grade down and others like to go from first grade up.
+Some like to go from eighth grade down, and others like to go from first grade up.

-And school goes out, like only for a little bit for like an hour.
+And school goes out, like only for a little bit, for like an hour.

 Do you go home for lunch or no?

-Oh yeah, we played we played a game that we call rapid.
+Oh, yeah, we played, we played a game that we call rapid.

 Yeah, like rapid.

-Yeah, like a like a bunny, like yeah, we call it Hawasa.
+Like, yeah, we call it Hawasa.

-Yep, haasa.
+Yep, Hawasa.

-That's that's uh Amish word for rapids.
+That's the Amish word for rapids.

 Rapids.

-Cause you could throw it better and it wouldn't hurt as much if it hit you.
+Tennis ball was like my favorite because you could throw it better and it wouldn't hurt as much if it hit you.

 Okay.